illiliti/tinyramfs/README.md

 Notes
 -----

 * busybox modutils doesn't handle soft dependencies (modules.softdep).
-You must manually include them using `modules` config option
+You must manually copy them using hooks
 * busybox and toybox blkid doesn't support PARTUUID.
-You must use util-linux blkid
+You must use util-linux blkid for PARTUUID support
-* zsh (in POSIX mode) shows some errors in init stage.
-Just ignore these errors, it's harmless
 * `cp` in toybox incorrectly handles `-P` flag.
 You need to apply patch from [this issue](https://github.com/landley/toybox/issues/174) or replace cp with another implementation

 Installation